goat-community/goat/_posts/2020-05-25-testcycles.md

 - differentiation between different types of wheelchair (e.g. electric and non-electric)
 - enable storage and export of the developed scenarios

 The suggestions for improvements were documented and will be, wherever possible, implemented in the further development process.
 This first series of workshops will be followed by one larger application workshop in each of the municipalities (Fürstenfeldbruck, Freising and Munich) this summer.
-The goal of these workshops is to use GOAT for relevant concrete planning questions (e.g. access to schools in a new neighborhood), that are currently discussed in the particular context.
+The goal of these workshops is to use GOAT for relevant planning questions (e.g. access to schools in a new neighborhood), that are currently discussed in the particular context.
 A final synthesis workshop with participants from all municipalities and further experts will be organized in autumn.
 We are already looking forward to this!